-- 7.54 Outside the Crown Lands at the core of the New Forest, the National Park is characterised by a number of large land-owning Estates including Beaulieu, Cadland, Exbury and Meyrick.
-These Estates manage large land-holdings in the New Forest and include commercial, social and environmental activities.
+Outside the Crown Lands at the core of the New Forest, the National Park is characterised by a number of large land-owning estates including Beaulieu, Cadland, Exbury and Meyrick.
+These estates manage large land holdings in the New Forest and include commercial, social and environmental activities.
 Between them the larger Estates manage a significant area of the National Park and play an important role in the conservation of the landscape and cultural heritage of the New Forest, as well as the development of a sustainable rural economy.
-However, given the increasingly broad range of work undertaken by Estate Workers, many are ineligible for agricultural or forestry worker dwellings. - 7.55 The Local Plan recognises the role large landowners play in the delivery of the two statutory National Park purposes and related socio-economic duty.
-Policy SP30 therefore encourages the production of Estate Plans to inform the consideration of development proposals within the larger Estates.
-This allows a comprehensive picture of the whole Estate to be shared and helps place individual development proposals within their wider context.
-Whole Estate Plans will generally be most suitable for Estates with landholdings in excess of 1,000 acres within the National Park with multiple activities taking places and employing or having residents in excess of 30 people. - 7.56 Whole Estate Plans may demonstrate a range of material considerations related to the National Park purposes and special qualities that justify development outside the defined village boundaries.
-Where the need for additional development is identified through an Authority-endorsed Estate Plan, the Authority would encourage the re-use of existing buildings as a first preference.
-Where small-scale new housing is proposed (either through new build or a change of use) occupancy will be controlled through the use of appropriate planning conditions and/or planning obligations.
-In considering proposals for new build dwellings for Estate workers, the Authority will need to be satisfied that there is no existing accommodation potentially available and affordable, or that the conversion / change of use of existing buildings is not a viable alternative.
+However, given the increasingly broad range of work undertaken by estate workers, many are ineligible for agricultural or forestry worker dwellings.

+The Local Plan recognises the role large landowners play in the delivery of the two statutory National Park purposes and related socio-economic duty.
+Policy SP30 therefore encourages the production of Estate Plans to inform the consideration of development proposals within the larger estates.
+This allows a comprehensive picture of the whole estate to be shared and helps place individual development proposals within their wider context.
+Whole Estate Plans will generally be most suitable for estates with land holdings in excess of 1,000 acres within the National Park with multiple activities taking place and employing or having residents in excess of 30 people.

+Whole Estate Plans may demonstrate a range of material considerations related to the National Park purposes and special qualities that justify development outside the Defined Village boundaries.
+Where the need for additional development is identified through an Authorityendorsed Estate Plan, the Authority would encourage the re-use of existing buildings as a first preference.
+Where small-scale new housing is proposed (either through new build or a change of use) occupancy will be controlled through the use of appropriate planning conditions and/ or planning obligations.
+In considering proposals for new build dwellings for Estate workers, the Authority will need to be satisfied that there is no existing accommodation available and affordable, or that the conversion / change of use of existing buildings is not a viable alternative.
 In accordance with Policy SP21, the floorspace of new dwellings will be a maximum of 100 square metres.